 Whether you’re enjoying the estate at your own pace through self-guided tours or learning all about its history from one of their expert guides, this classy Christmas event is one you won’t forget!

-Safety guidelines for this event are the same as the Daytime Celebration, with further safety information listed on their website.
+Safety guidelines for this event are listed on their website.

 Hendersonville NC Christmas Events